Azure/AzureML-Containers/README.md

 <a name="introduction"></a>
 ### Introduction

-These Docker images are used for training runs submitted via Azure ML.
+These Docker images serve as base images for training and inference in Azure ML.
 While submitting a training run on AmlCompute or any other target with Docker enabled, Azure ML runs your job in a conda environment within a Docker container with several dependencies installed.
-You can also specify any extra dependencies to be installed using `pip_packages`, `pip_requirements_file_path`, `conda_dependencies_file` and `conda_packages` parameters.
+If you are using Azure ML estimators, you can also specify any extra dependencies to be installed using `pip_packages`, `pip_requirements_file_path`, `conda_dependencies_file` and `conda_packages` parameters.
 The extra dependencies are installed on top of the dependencies in the Docker image.
 If you are using the estimators specific for [DNN training](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.dnn?view=azure-ml-py), the DNN framework related dependencies are also installed.
 You can control the version of the DNN installed using the `framework_version` parameter.
 If no version is specified, default version will be used.

+You can also use these Docker images as base images for your Azure ML [Environments](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.environment.environment?view=azure-ml-py).

+Note that these base images do not come with the Azure ML Python SDK installed.
+If you require the azureml-sdk package for your job, make sure you also install the appropriate package.

 <a name="howThingsWork"></a>
 ### How Azure ML prepares an image for training
 For example, if you are using the [PyTorch Estimator](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.dnn.pytorch?view=azure-ml-py), these are steps in the background.
 1. If no custom_docker_image was specified, Azure ML decides between [CPU base images](./base/cpu) and [GPU base images](./base/gpu) based on the `use_gpu` flag.
 2. Based on the `framework_version` Azure ML selects the list of framework based dependencies to be added.
 If not specified, the default framework version will be used.
-3. For the PyTorch estimator the framework specific dependencies are torch==1.0, torchvision==0.2.1 and horovod==0.15.2
+3. For the PyTorch estimator the framework specific dependencies are torch, torchvision and horovod.
 4. The training happens on a Docker image built with all these dependencies.
 A new Docker image is built if this is the first time a combination of dependencies are used in a workspace.
 If not, a cached Docker image is used.
 The Docker image built for the training jobs are stored in an [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) that is attached to your workspace.
 You can get the name of this ACR using `workspace.get_details()`.
 If there was a image build step, you can take a look at the logs to understand the steps involved to build the final Docker image.

 <a name="dependencies"></a>